 There is, by the way, a secondary benefit from massage at this stage of life.
 Caregiving in that situation is extraordinarily stressful, and we’ve often been told that just seeing a dying loved one receive the gentle touch of a Hand to Heart massage therapist is a great comfort.
 One family member even told us that watching her mother relax during a Hand to Heart visit freed the woman’s adult children to begin touching her more themselves.
 They hadn’t been sure that it would be OK, or that she would like it.

 Hand to Heart has several massage therapists with a combined 75 or so years of experience.
 We have often been with people who were in the last weeks, days and even hours of life.
-We know it can help, and that touch is not only a great comfort, but an important means of connecting not just another human being, but with all other human beings.
+We know it can help, and that touch is not only a great comfort, but an important means of connecting not just with another human being, but with all other human beings.
 As Thich Nhat Hahn once wrote: “If you touch one thing with great awareness, you touch everything.”